SGlascott/InstaShare-API/README.txt

 Windows Dev:
 	Just run the batch file to auto config the server
 Mac Dev:
-	Open the batchfile to see the list of commands to run
+	Open the batchfile to see the list of commands to run(requires virtualENV)
 	1) activate ENV
 	2) cd into InstaShare
+	3) pip install -r requirements.txt
 	3)python manage.py makemigrations restAPI
 	4)python manage.py migrate
 	5)python manage.py runserver